Formation Climates

 Every forest has a climate.
 Every climate trains instincts.
 Every instinct shapes fruit.

-The Forests name the environments that quietly form us — including the ones that feel reasonable, spiritual, or even biblical.
+The Forests try to name the environments that quietly form us, including the ones that feel reasonable, spiritual, or protective.

 How to Read the Forests

-Forests are not just wrong ideas.
+Forests are not merely sets of ideas.
 They are places people learn to survive.

 Each forest: